Fight Sexual Harassment with Sexual Harassment Lawyers

 When an employee formally files a complaint with their HR department about harassment or discrimination, speaks to a boss or supervisor about an incident or ongoing situation, or indicates that they intend to do either of those things, and then faces a consequence or punishment, this can establish a retaliation claim.

-Just as with quid pro quo sexual harassment, retaliation shows up in decisions made that involve the employee’s state or status in the workplace (see the list above).
+Just as with quid pro quo sexual harassment, retaliation shows up in decisions made that involve the employee’s state or status in the workplace.
+This can include things like:

 Employers Can Be Liable for Permitting Sexual Harassment to Occur